This version was last updated on 23/04/2019.

 An MPD privacy notice can be found at http://www.agape.org.uk/About/Privacy/MPD.

 Agapé Ministries Ltd (or simply Agapé) is dependent on our supporters, whether financial, prayer, or volunteering, to fulfil our vision, namely addressing the spiritual needs of the UK.

 Agapé is committed to protecting your privacy.
 We want you to know that the information you share with us will be treated with care.
 We also want to be honest and clear about your privacy and personal information at all times.
 We are publishing this Privacy Notice to let you know how we collect, process, use, and share your personal information.
 It also tells you how you can exercise your rights.

 By using our websites, social media, ministries, or providing your information to us, you agree that Agapé will collect and use your information in the way(s) set out in this privacy notice.
 If you do not agree with this policy, please do not use our sites, social media pages, services or provide us with your personal information.

 We may, from time-to-time, update this Privacy Notice, so we encourage you to review it periodically.
-This version was last updated on 15/02/2019.
-If you have any questions about this policy or don’t agree with it, please contact Agapé at email@example.com
+If you have any questions about this policy or don’t agree with it, please contact Agapé at firstname.lastname@example.org